PietroJomini/auri/docs/features.md

       - [x] hash
         - [x] zobrist
       - [x] rotations
-        - [x] rotate index
-        - [x] incremental rotation: i have 8 positions, each for one rotation, and i update all of them at the same time.
-In the tt i can save just the "original" one and, at lookup, search for every hash.
-          - pros: faster
-          - cons: 4x space used
-          - maybe i can only save 8 zobrist hash, and update them with the indexes rotated
   - [ ] evaluation
     - [ ] hand-made euristic
       - [ ] distance to road